Flexipie/Gigi-sCopy/REPORT.md

 ### Docker Containerization
 **File:** `backend/Dockerfile`
 - Multi-stage build for optimized image size
-- Production-ready Node.js Debian-slim base (switched from Alpine for better-sqlite3 compatibility)
+- Production-ready Node.js now usingDebian-slim base (switched from Alpine for better-sqlite3 compatibility, because the container instance kept crashing as soon as the image was built but this ended up working)
 - Non-root user for security
 - Health check endpoint configured